gabrieleiannetti/tech_notes/debian.md

 Reboot: `sudo reboot`

-## Installing Packages from Backport
+## Installing Packages from Stretch-Backport

 Installation of packages from backport is deactivated by default.
 To install packages manually do: